17tking/17tking/README.md

 Lately, I've elevated my career to the engineering side of data, or getting it from one spot to the next.
 My Utah Mountain Conditions repo showcases this.
 Before I set off on a 15 mile roundtrip hike to Mt.[insert name here], this data that I've engineered from start to finish will let me know the forecast and conditions that I should prepare for, keeping both my friends or I safe.

 I love Legos, reading, and lately trying out golf, but we will see how that goes.
 You do not want to see my swing yet...

+Feel free to talk to me about any of these hobbies or projects of mine on whatever Social Channel you feel most comfortable on!

 ### Socials